otaniemi-triforce/M.A.T.C.H./README.md

  * Modify the included config.py file.
     * Setup the relevant account info for the bots and enable them.
     * Modify the location of the select.def to match your setup.
+    * Modify the character columns and slots before them to match your setup.
     * It is recommended to briefly look through the different settings in the config file and adjust either the config or MUGEN accordingly.
  * Do the adjustments to system.def described in the following section
  * After all this, you should be able to run MATCH.py and hope for the best.